 - loss of libido

-A great site to see some of the more uncommon symptoms of the menopause is Meg’s Menopause.
-Not only can you search by symptom, but it also advises what can help.
+For a full list of symptoms click here.
 It was a lightbulb moment when I first saw this list, as I was suffering with pretty much all of them, but had never connected the dots.

 It took me several years to realise I was perimenopausal, as my initial symptoms weren’t the ‘common’ symptoms.
 A good 3 years of (male) doctors telling me until my periods stopped they couldn’t do anything.
-To then have confirmed in a 10 minute telephone call, during lockdown, with female doctor and get HRT prescribed, and they have been great ever since.
-However I don’t want to rely on just HRT and want to look at exercise and diet as a way of helping.
+To then have confirmed in a 10-minute telephone call, during lockdown, with a female doctor and get HRT prescribed, and they have been great ever since.
+However, I don’t want to rely on just HRT and want to look at exercise and diet as a way of helping.

 As a working mum of three boys, then exercise tends to take a back seat (how I’d love to get back to the gym).
 And as one of my most severe symptoms is dietary allergies/intolerances then I’m really interested in looking at how to change my diet to help.